boot2docker/boot2docker/doc/WORKAROUNDS.md

 ## Port forwarding

-Let's say your docker container exposes the port 8000 and you want access it from your host machine.
-Just run following command (and keep it open):
+Let's say your docker container exposes the port 8000 and you want access it from your other computers on your LAN.
+Run following command (and keep it open):

 ```sh
 $ boot2docker ssh -L 8000:localhost:8000